deepclause/deepclause-desktop/README.md

 - **[DML Language Reference](docs/dml_reference.md)** - Complete guide to DML syntax, built-in predicates, and execution model
 - **[Architecture Security](docs/dml_reference.md#security-benefits-of-the-three-layer-architecture)** - Deep dive into the three-layer isolation model
 - **Example Skills** - See `src/electron/initial_examples/*.dml` for 20+ working examples

 ---

-## 🚀 Getting Started

-### Using Pre-built Binaries (Coming Soon)

-1. Download the installer for your platform
-2. Install and launch DeepClause
-3. Configure your LLM provider (OpenAI, Anthropic, etc.) in Settings
-4. Try example skills or chat naturally to create new ones

-### Commands

-- **Natural language**: Just describe what you want - DeepClause will find or create appropriate skills

-or use any of these slash commands:

-- `/run [skill.dml]` - Execute a specific skill
-- `/create [description]` - Generate a new skill from natural language
-- `/explain` - Get a plain-English explanation of the last execution, showing which decisions were symbolic logic vs AI
-- `/learn [skill.dml]` - Add skill to context for future skill creation
-- `/help` - Show all available commands

----